smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnAppPermissionConsent/index.md

 Initiated by HMI for specifying the allowance for the application to perform some functionality.
 The notification informs the Policy Manager about some changes in application permissions that affect application behavior on HMI.

 !!!
 MUST
-1) Send `OnAppPermissionConsent` when user answers to prompt about app's permisstions consent.
+1) Send `OnAppPermissionConsent` when user answers to prompt about app's permissions consent.
 2) Send `OnAppPermissionConsent` when user enters settings menu and allows/disallows app's permissions.
 3) Use the pair of values id<->name in PermissionItem structure which were obtained via `GetListOfPermissions` response
 4) Send `OnAppPermissionConsent` when user changes `ExternalConsentStatus`.